Munsieville Beacon of Hope Community Center

 New Community Center/Church Building at Klipkop

-After 3 1/2 years of work to get this project underway, construction was completed on a new center for Maranatha’s “daughter” church, Klipkop.
+In 2013 construction was completed on a new center for Maranatha’s daughter church, Klipkop.
 Gone is the 12′ x 15′ corrugated shack.
-In its place is a new building which includes a kitchen, two classrooms downstairs for a daycare, two classrooms upstairs for church leadership meetings and other training, and a large auditorium where community meals can be served, and worship and other community gatherings held.
-All the brick and concrete were donated by Conframat, a brick-making company owned by a member of Driehoek Dutch Reformed Church.
-Thanks also to the Driehoek Dutch Reformed Church for their contribution of many interior furnishings and fixtures.
+In its place is a new building which includes a kitchen, a sewing room downstairs, two classrooms upstairs for church leadership meetings and other training, and a large auditorium where community meals can be served, and worship and other community gatherings held.

 Fire is one of the biggest risks in an impoverished settlement because people cook and heat with paraffin and wood.
 Water taps are few and far between, and the fire department often does not come.